Google Ads Journey Aware Bidding: The next bidding innovation for lead gen [UPDATED]

 • The two main methods you can use to assign values to your leads

-• How Journey Aware Bidding might be the next evolution of this bidding strategy, and what Google's Ginny Marvin has to say
+• How Journey Aware Bidding is the next evolution of this bidding strategy

 • How to set up your current campaigns to make the most of what's available now, and be ready for future innovations